yashkhanna1498/Recommendation-System/README.md

   6. [NLTK](https://www.nltk.org/)

 ### Recommendation System developed using Cosine similarity and sentiment analysis done using Multinomial naive Bayes.
 The entire code has been developed using Python, HTML, CSS, Javascript programming languages and is hosted on Heroku.
 The analysis and model is developed using SkcitLearn library and various machine learning models, The website is developed using Flask.
+Data taken from IMDB.
+Used collaborative filtering for Recommendation system.
+Sentiment analysis using NLP.
+Deployed on Heroku.
+Developed using Flask.
+Movies available in English for now.
+Autocomplete Option, Suggests movie names.

 ### References
     https://www.youtube.com/watch?v=UbCWoMf80PY